Inger-Johanne Tveter

-Inger-Johanne Tveter is a Norwegian handball player.
+Inger-Johanne Tveter (born 30 December 1947) is a Norwegian handball player.
 She played 67 matches for the Norway women's national handball team between 1966 and 1974.
 She participated at the 1971 and 1973 World Women's Handball Championship.

+She played for Skjeberg IF from 1964 to 1989, where she was the club captain and a key part of the team, that earned the nickname 'Skjeberg-jenterne'.